AbrahamVillaFigueroa/kindle2org/README.md

 $ python kindle2org.py "My Clippings.txt" my-clippings.org
 ~~~

+## Structure of the output file

-In the Org file, a header will be created with a title and a date of import.
+In the output Org file, a header will be created with a title and a date of import.

 There will be as many headings as books are quoted in your clippings file.